 Restricted Staircasing Lease - This is a specialist shared ownership lease on a property based in a 'protected area' - predominantly rural areas where social housing needs to be retained.
 With a restricted staircasing lease, it's not possible for a shared owner to staircase higher than 80%.

 Reservation Fee - This is a deposit you pay to secure the plot you want - typically when you buy off plan.
-This is a standard rate of £250 when you buy with Platform.
+This is a standard fee of £250 when you buy with Platform.

 Shared Ownership - A concept you can utilise to buy your own home.
 You buy a share of the property - from 10% or 25% depending on the Shared Ownership model you purchase your home through, up to a maximum of 75% of the total value of your home - then pay a subsidised rent on the remaining share.